kallookoo/vscode-wp-stubs/README.md

 # vscode-wp-stubs
-WordPress stubs for use in Visual Studio Code
+WordPress and WooCommerce stubs for PHP intelephense ( Visual Studio Code )

+Use the various stubs from https://github.com/php-stubs to group them in the same folder, see composer.json.